Opinion: It's Time To End The Colonial Mindset In Global Health

 It is not a relationship in which Western visitors and local people are collaborating equally — or perhaps even more appropriately, where local leaders take the dominant role.

-I'm currently doing a diploma course in tropical medicine.
-There were lectures on AIDS, malaria and tuberculosis treatment and on noncommunicable diseases like diabetes and hypertension in Africa,
+I recently completed a global health course.
+There were lectures on AIDS, malaria and tuberculosis treatment and on noncommunicable diseases such as diabetes and hypertension in Africa.

 But not one of these discussions addressed the remnants of colonial mentality.
-In fact, if anything that mentality was pervasive in the academic framework.
+If anything, that mentality was pervasive in the academic framework.
 Most of the lecturers were from high-income countries as were most of the students, including myself.

 Yet our discussions were largely about other people in other countries, most of which had been colonies in the past.
 I could not help but think that there should have been more people from the countries we were talking about both on the stage and in the seats.